seeuletter/seeuletter-php/README.md

-# lifebot-php
+# seeuletter-php

-Lifebot.fr PHP Client is a simple but flexible wrapper for the [Lifebot.fr](https://www.lifebot.fr) API.
-See full Lifebot.fr documentation [here](https://docs.lifebot.fr/).
-For best results, be sure that you're using the latest version of the Lifebot API and the latest version of the PHP wrapper.
+Seeuletter.com PHP Client is a simple but flexible wrapper for the [Seeuletter.com](https://www.seeuletter.com) API.
+See full Seeuletter.com documentation [here](https://docs.seeuletter.com/).
+For best results, be sure that you're using the latest version of the Seeuletter API and the latest version of the PHP wrapper.

 ## Table of Contents